telerik/ajax-docs/general-information/web-config-settings-overview.md

 * **Telerik.Skin**—lets you choose the skin for all Telerik controls in the application by setting it to the desired string value.
 You can read more about using skins in the [Skin Registration]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}) article.

+* **Telerik.Upload.ConfigurationHashKey**—lets you set an additional encryption key RadAsyncUpload will use for sending its configuration to the client.
+Read more in the [RadAsyncUpload Security]({%slug asyncupload-security %}) help article.

 * **Telerik.Web.CaptchaImageStorageProviderTypeName**—lets you set the RadCaptcha custom caching provider for the entire application.
 You can read more about using custom providers for RadCaptcha in the [Caching Provider]({%slug captcha/functionality/caching-provider%}) article.

 * **Telerik.Web.CaptchaDenyAudioHandler**—lets you to disable requests to the built-in audio handler of **RadCaptcha**.
 Further details are available in [Performance Optimization by Disabling Audio Handler]({%slug captcha/troubleshooting/optimize-application-performance-disable-audio%}) article.